manyi8634/manyi-design/docs/react/use-custom-date-library.en-US.md

 title: Use custom date library
 ---

-By default, Ant Design use [Day.js](https://day.js.org) to handle time and date.
+By default, Manyi Design use [Day.js](https://day.js.org) to handle time and date.
 Day.js is an immutable date-time library alternative to Moment.js with the same API.

 You might want to use another date library (**Ant design currently supports [moment](http://momentjs.com/) and [date-fns](https://date-fns.org)**).
 We provide two ways to customize: